roy-t/MiniRTS/README.md

 This contents of this repository is constantly subject to change, and I would not recommend using MiniEngine as an engine for your own projects.
 However, I do think my work here can be useful of you're trying to figure out how a technique works.
 MiniEngine currently includes the following effects.

 In 2019 I gave a presentation on real-time rendering where I talk about techniques used in this engine.
 See: https://youtu.be/l9Mx67fCr5I.

+The current version is in the root folder, it is not necessarily finished, but the main features for an engine are there.
+The vNext folder contains several experiments which help me choose a possible next direction for this project.

 # General Architecture